RogueRope/SurvivalGuide/README.md

 This is a playground with a bunch of toys, an empty dance floor waiting to be filled.

 We create the stage, but **you the participant** performs the show.

-### What isn't Rogue Rope Camp.

-Rogue Rope Camp is not affiliated with "ROPE CAMP festival" from Aksa, near Toulouse, or with Shibari Camp in Denmark.